-- a.
-Requests for unscheduled annual leave in excess of five working days will be submitted in writing to the leave-approving supervisor who will act upon such a request within two working days. - b.
-In the event of a death in the immediate family: parent(s), sister(s) brother(s), spouse, child/step child, sister(s)-in-law, brother(s)-in-law, grandchild, mother-in-law, father-in-law, son(s) in-law, daughter(s)-in-law, and grandparent(s) any employee covered by this agreement will be granted leave of up to ten consecutive days.
-Annual leave for this circumstance will take priority over any other covered in this article.
+- Requests for unscheduled annual leave in excess of five working days will be submitted in writing to the leave-approving supervisor who will act upon such a request within two working days. - 2.
+In the event of a death in the immediate family any employee covered by this agreement will be granted leave of up to ten consecutive days.
+Upon request, annual leave for this circumstance will take priority over any other covered in this article.
 If the employee has no annual leave or insufficient leave to his or her credit, the approving authority may advance leave to the employee holding permanent status to cover the above periods.
 Employee may use sick leave in the place of annual leave if the employee is mentally or physically incapacitated for work.